-The most recent guidance on this issue is to be found in Part 4 of Keeping Children Safe in Education (September 2023).
+The most recent guidance on this issue is to be found in Part 4 of Keeping Children Safe in Education (September 2024).

-Working Together to Safeguard Children (August 2018) requires local authorities to designate an officer or team of officers to deal with the management an oversight of allegations against people who work with children.
+Working Together to Safeguard Children 2023 requires local authorities to designate an officer or team of officers to deal with the management and oversight of allegations against people who work with children.